SatinCake/.github/README.md

 Hi there!
 My name is **Satin Cake** and I am a **software developer** and **entrepreneur** with a passion for using technology to **solve real-world problems**.
 I have been working in the tech industry for over 7 years, and during that time I have gained a wealth of experience in software development, project management, and leadership.

-I am the **CEO and Founder** of **Allure Void Studios, Inc**, a software development company that specializes in creating innovative and engaging applications for our clients.
-Our GitHub profile can be found [here](https://github.com/allure-void-studios) and our website can be found [here](https://studio.allurevoid.net/github).

 ---

 ## About Me